jjdmol/LOFAR/CEP/PyBDSM/doc/source/process_image.rst

         (Gaussian-reconstructed) value less than the island threshold, and 2. the centers are separated by a distance less than half the sum of their FWHMs along the line joining them.
-If ``'curvature'``, the above comparisons are done on the curature map (see Hancock et al. 2012).
+If ``'curvature'``, the above comparisons are done on the curature map (see Hopkins et al. 2012).
 If ``'intensity'``, the comparisons are done on the intensity map.

     group_tol